A lot of people are now trying to make money blogging as a way to supplement their current income or craft a new and brave career online.

-So, I decided to write a detailed and realistic post about the topic in the hope that it genuinely helps someone out there who is just getting started in this blogging industry of ours.
+So I decided to write a detailed and realistic post about the topic in the hope that it genuinely helps someone out there who is just getting started in this blogging industry of ours.

 Let’s jump in!

-My story making money online
+My story with making money from blogging

 It all started back at university when I decided that I really didn’t want to work in a 9-5 office job that I hated.
 I had a dream of working for myself so I could avoid things like office politics and spend more time on things that mattered to me.
 I also really wanted to make enough money that I could contribute meaningfully to some charities that I’m passionate about.